Glossary

 -

-A collection for charitable, philanthropic or benevolent purposes carried out on the street, in a public place or house-to-house.
+A collection for charitable, philanthropic or benevolent purposes carried out on the street, in a public place or door to door.

 -